Disclaimer: I don't own The Latest Buzz or any of the characters in this story except Gabrielle.

 "So let's be reasonable…" Michael stretched out his hand once more for the pictures of Amanda in her recent hideous outfits.

 "So it's settled then.
-We're all going to Amanda's?"
-She sent Michael a look, a tacit dare for him to refuse after the way he was planning to betray Amanda.
+We're all going to Amanda's?" she sent Michael a look, a tacit dare for him to refuse after the way he was planning to betray Amanda.
 He cringed and said nothing, knowing he didn't have a choice.
 Wilder nodded (as if he would ever say no when it came to Amanda).
 All Rebecca had to worry about was…Noah.
 Just as she turned her head in his direction, Noah spoke.

 "Sure I'll come, if it'll help."
 He shrugged.

 Rebecca beamed.
 She was glad that Noah had said yes.
-Not that Amanda and Noah were enemies or anything.
-In fact, over the time that Noah and Rebecca had been "an item", Amanda and Noah had gotten pretty friendly, even if sometimes it was by deceptive means.
+Not that Amanda and Noah were enemies or anything, in fact over the time that Noah and Rebecca had been an item, Amanda and Noah had gotten pretty friendly, even if sometimes it was by deceptive means.

-"Let's go."
-Rebecca said cheerfully.
+"Let's go," Rebecca said cheerfully.

 The taxi pulled up slowly in front of an ornately designed iron gate with the letters "PM" fashioned into the middle of the gate.
 Pierce Manor.
-Rebecca had called "Daddy's Assistant" beforehand, so when the taxi pulled up, as expected, the gates swung open to grant them across to the lavish mansion.
+Rebecca had called "Daddy's Assistant" beforehand, so when the taxi pulled up, as expected, the gates swung open to grant them access to the lavish mansion.
 The taxi driver let out a low whistle.

-"Swanky."
-He commented, eyebrows raised as he drove around the fountain and came to a stop.
+"Swanky," he commented, eyebrows raised as he drove around the fountain and came to a stop.